balfieri/aws/README.md

 4. By default, do not allow non-admin users to do anything with AWS, including read-only things.
 There is no reason to create some kind of "users" group by default.
 Instead, allow those users only SSH access to one or more instances using non-admin Linux usernames.
 For the most part, non-admin users can operate without even worrying about whether their servers live in AWS, Google Cloud, or on-premises.
 Later, I will show how to map subdomain names to running instances to make it easier to log in in the face of changing IP addresses.

 5. The exception to the default in #4 is when you want to allow users to launch their own instances.
 In that case, you'll want to put them into their own security group within the VPC, possibly in a per-user security group.
 This way, the user can administer his/her own instances within the VPC, and not have privilege to manipulate other instances in other security groups (besides SSH to those instances if you so allow).

+6. Enable EBS volume encryption by default.
+This ensures that all volumes (virtual disks) are encrypted by default.
+Go to the EC2 Dashboard, select your region, then click on Settings under Account Attributes on the right.
+Check the box labeled "Always encrypt new EBS volumes."
+If you use multiple regions, you must do this for each region.</p>

 ## Set Up Your Local PC for AWS Command Line